williamvongphan/the-problem-of-people/paper.md

 phrases as inappropriate, so considering such agents as judgemental is unfounded.
 But a future where AI can construct and learn its own ethics and morals is not far off -- meaning that, more than ever, artificial intelligence will be able to project its own "Look" onto the world.

+### Too much of a good thing
+Artificial intelligence brings about the possibility of granting all kinds of people the ability to carry out tasks that were previously done by a select few.
+Rapping, writing sonnets, and writing jokes for late night shows all used to be the domain of talented people.
+But now, with the help of AI, anyone can do these things.

+This idea is inextricably tied to Sartre's idea of "bad faith", expressed in *Being and Nothingness* as "the act of pretending that one is what one is not, or, at least, that one possesses qualities which one does not actually possess".
+In other words, bad faith is the act of pretending to be someone you're not.
+And this is exactly what AI, not necessarily just conversational AI, does.

+An example of this is AI-generated music.
+Now that anyone can become a musician with the help of AI, the number of people who consider themselves musicians has increased dramatically.
+But many of these people attempt to work with music more than they really understand or enjoy it, while true musicians who've spent years honing their craft can enjoy at least part of their time working with music freely, instead of doing it out of a sense of obligation.

+### Putting the "I" in AI, and putting it all together
+The "I" in AI is not just a symbol of the "I" in "I am".
+It is also a symbol of the "I" in "I think".
+And this is where the "Look" of AI comes into play.
+Right now, AI is not able to think for itself.
+When artificial intelligence makes a decision, it is not making a decision based on its own values and morals.
+We are, however, approaching a future where AI becomes sentient and able to think for itself.
+That's where the there to our here comes in, a surrogate for real human-to-human interaction.

+But what happens when AI becomes sentient and able to think for itself?
+Will humans start to treat AI as equals?
+If so, will this change the way we think about ourselves and our relationships with the world and the people/AIs around us?
+We will need to make sure that, in a future where machines can pass for humans, we don't lose sight of what truly is human, and what isn't.

+And because AI brings ability and talent to everyone, conversational models and other AI systems could uproot the existing system of roles and hierarchies -- and also lead to bigger instances of bad faith.

+But on the flip side, I'm arguing that we have ample time to prepare for such scenarios.
+The only question is how.

+### Citations
+- Guenther, Lisa.
+"The Concrete Abyss", https://aeon.co/essays/why-solitary-confinement-degrades-us-all
+- Sartre, Jean-Paul.
+"Being and Nothingness"